In this buyer’s guide, let’s take a look at the best scopes for Ruger Mini 14 in 2020 since there are so many more options available than before.

 If you go with this optic, please be sure to get a quality pair of 30mm scope rings since a one-piece scope mount doesn’t seem to be easy for installation on the mini 14.

 - The Razor HD Gen II-E sheds nearly a 1/4 pound from its predecessor, is feature rich, and extremely accurate in short to medium applications.
-The JM-1 BDC reticle with an illuminated center dot...
+The JM-1 BDC reticle features an illuminated center dot.